kony/KNF_Speech/README.md

 # KonyNativeFunctionAPI_Speech
-Application to showcase Android Speech API integration to Kony Visualizer using Kony native function api.
+Application to showcase Android Speech API integration to Kony Visualizer using Kony native function API.

 #To run this app